andymadge/andymadge.github.io/_posts/2007-08-30-drag-and-drop-an-itunes-playlists-songs-into-a-folder.md

 <!-- google_ad_section_start -->

 ><img width="478" height="265" class="postimg center" alt="itunesdragndrop.png" src="http://lifehacker.com/assets/resources/2007/07/itunesdragndrop.png" />
-> Regarding transferring songs out of iTunes, readers point out that you can select, drag and drop songs from iTunes to a Windows Explorer or Mac Finder window to copy them to a destination folder, a much easier method than Friday&#8217;s [iTunes Export tack](http://lifehacker.com/software/geek-to-live/free-your-music-from-itunes-with-itunes-exporter-280279.php).
+> Regarding transferring songs out of iTunes, readers point out that you can select, drag and drop songs from iTunes to a Windows Explorer or Mac Finder window to copy them to a destination folder, a much easier method than Friday's [iTunes Export tack](http://lifehacker.com/software/geek-to-live/free-your-music-from-itunes-with-itunes-exporter-280279.php).
 However, the drag and drop method does NOT create an M3U playlist like iTunes Export does.
 Also, when I tested drag and drop on an extra large playlist (over a thousand songs), it refused to do a thing.
-For shorter lists it worked like a charm. _Thanks, &#8216;hackers!_
+For shorter lists it worked like a charm. _Thanks, 'hackers!_